Alpastx/AndroidPt-Setup-Automation/README.md

 - `cmdlinetools.sh` – Downloads the latest `cmdline-tools`
 - `platformtools.sh` – Downloads the latest `platform-tools`
 - `Magisk.sh` – Fetches the latest Magisk release APK
+- `RootEmu.sh` – Setsup proxy for A10 And roots A14PR
+- `HwKeys.sh` - Enables Hw keys for emulators

 ---